-After the intermittently production end of the Leica rangefinder cameras in 1975/1976, there was a persistently high demand for this camera system from professional photographers and amateur photographers.
+After the intermittently production end of the Leica rangefinder cameras in 1975/1976, there was a persistently high demand for this camera system from professional photographers and amateur photographers, alike.
 In response to this development, Leica presented the Leica M4-2 as a follow-up model of the Leica M4 at the Photokina in 1976.

-Based on the M4, however, the Leica M4-2 brought with it a number of innovations that were specifically tailored to the needs of professional photographers.
-It was now possible to use a motor winder with every regular camera, and to use it even under extreme climatic conditions with a cold protection adpter.
+Based on the M4, the Leica M4-2 brought with it a number of innovations that were specifically tailored to the needs of professional photographers.
+It was now possible to use a motor winder with every regular production camera, and to use it even under extreme climatic conditions with a cold protection adpter.